If you’re looking for a reliable DIY guide for starting an LLC in Georgia, look no further.

 Step 1: Name Your LLC

-- The addition or deletion of an article
+- Adding, deleting, or changing an article

 - A different entity type (LLC rather than Inc.)

-- The use of “and” rather than &
+- Using “and” rather than &

-- The substitution of abbreviations
+- Substituting abbreviations

-- The substitution of phonetic spelling
+- Substituting phonetic spelling

-Determine the Name is Available
+Determine the Name Is Available

 Optional: Name Reservation